pytroll/pyresample/docs/source/concepts/resampling.rst

 The bucket resampling algorithm is actually multiple algorithms following a similar structure.
-Bucket resampling is used to compute various types of statistics about the input data falling within an output pixel.
+Bucket resampling is used to compute various types of statistics about the input data falling within an output pixel (the "bucket").
 These statistics include sum, min, max, count, average, and fraction of each category for integer category data.
+Due to the possible differences between geometries (ex. projections, pixel resolution, etc), an output pixel might overlap with zero or more input pixels.
+Instead of only getting the nearest input pixel (nearest neighbor), bucket resampling allows us to get the maximum input value, or the minimum, or the average, or any other implementated calculation.
+This allows for more control over the final output that may be more useful or accurate depending on the type of data being worked with.

 The current implementation is limited to xarray DataArrays and dask arrays.